- I. Residential Life Office: Welcome and Expectations

 Unauthorized Use of Space

-Unauthorized use of space is not permitted in residence halls and apartments.
+Unauthorized use of space is not permitted in Residence Halls or apartments.
 Unauthorized use of space occurs when a person who is not assigned or authorized to have access to a particular residence hall room, apartment, common space, secured space, or storage area gains access through means not approved by the university, including entering an unlocked door.
-Instances of unauthorized use of space will result in disciplinary action for all parties involved, up to and including fines.
+Instances of unauthorized use of space will result in disciplinary action for all parties involved, up to and including fees.

 Examples of Unauthorized Use of Space include‚ but are not limited to: